zetroll/BitNet/README.md

 [<img src="./assets/header_model_release.png" alt="BitNet Model on Hugging Face" width="800"/>](https://huggingface.co/microsoft/BitNet-b1.58-2B-4T)

-Try it out via this [demo hosted by third-party](https://bitnet-demo.azurewebsites.net/)， or [build and run](https://github.com/microsoft/BitNet?tab=readme-ov-file#build-from-source) it on your own CPU.
+Try it out via this [demo](https://bitnet-demo.azurewebsites.net/), or [build and run](https://github.com/microsoft/BitNet?tab=readme-ov-file#build-from-source) it on your own CPU.

 bitnet.cpp is the official inference framework for 1-bit LLMs (e.g., BitNet b1.58).
 It offers a suite of optimized kernels, that support **fast** and **lossless** inference of 1.58-bit models on CPU (with NPU and GPU support coming next).